Aims of the Code:

 - Chewing gum is forbidden at all times.

 At the beginning of each academic year, the class teacher will draft a list of class rules with the children.

-- Pupils are always supervised by Teachers in the playground, at P.E. and break times.
-Pupils must obey the supervisor at all times.
+- Pupils are always supervised by teachers in the playground, at P.E. and break times.
+Pupils must obey the teacher at all times.